-- The liabilities of the Norfolk Pension Fund attributable to the Council are included in the Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc., and projections of projected earnings for current employees. - Liabilities are discounted to their value at current prices, using a discount rate of 2.0% (2.3% in 2019/20).
-This rate is based on a corporate yield curve based on the constituents of the iBoxx Sterling Corporates AA index and using the UBS delta curve fitting methodology.
+- The liabilities of the Norfolk Pension Fund attributable to the Council are included in the Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc., and projections of projected earnings for current employees. - Liabilities are discounted to their value at current prices, using a discount rate of 2.70% (2.00% in 2020/21).
+This rate is based on a corporate yield curve based on the constituents of the iBoxx corporate bond index.
 In line with the adoption of IAS 19 Employee Benefits, an individual discount rate is calculated for each employer, based on their own weighted average duration category.
-The weighted average duration is used to identify the appropriate category for each employer as shown in the table below:-
+The weighted average duration is used to identify the appropriate category for each employer as shown in the table below: